mdhabibi/DeepLearning-VAE/README.md

 A foray into the fascinating world of generative models with a focus on constructing a **$\beta$-Variational Autoencoder ($\beta$-VAE)** to interpret and recreate the **MNIST** dataset of handwritten digits.

-## Introduction to Variational Autoencoders and Generative AI
+## Introduction to Variational Autoencoders

 Variational Autoencoders (VAEs) are a class of generative models that not only learn the intricacies of data but also its underlying probability distribution.
 By encoding data into a latent (hidden) space, they reduce dimensionality and capture the essence of data, which can then be used to generate new samples that were never seen during training but share the same statistical properties.